Electron-positron pair generation using a single kJ-class laser pulse in a foam-reflector setup: Results and Discussion

 In order to generate a high number of pairs, electrons with high energy are required.
 In the proposed setup, electrons from the foam plasma are accelerated via direct laser acceleration.
-This can be easily seen from individual particle trajectories of high-energy electrons as plotted in Fig. \ref{fig:traj} (see Refs. \cite{Pukhov1999-gd, Arefiev2016-kb} for detailed discussions of DLA trajectories).
+This can be easily seen from individual particle trajectories of high-energy electrons as plotted in Fig. \ref{fig:traj} which display clear characteristics of DLA (see Refs. \cite{Pukhov1999-gd, Arefiev2016-kb} for detailed discussions of DLA trajectories).
 The plasma parameters have to be chosen in such a way that both high-energy electrons and high fields can be achieved.
 While low inner densities $n_0 \lesssim 0.2 n_c$ lead to the highest amplification of the laser field in the reflector, the total energy gain of the electrons is considerably lower (cf. Fig. \ref{fig:dla-paramter}).
-Conversely, for high densities $n_0 \gtrsim 0.3 n_c$, the laser pulse quickly depletes, and amplification quickly drops.
-The impact of the outer density $n_1$ is found to be largely negligible to the acceleration and laser guidance in our simulations.
+Conversely, for high densities $n_0 \gtrsim 0.3 n_c$, the laser pulse quickly depletes, and achievable amplification quickly drops.
+The impact of the outer density $n_1$ is found to be largely negligible on the acceleration and laser guidance in our simulations.
 While a tighter channel leads to a more rapid acceleration of the electrons at the start, the overall energy is largely unaffected.
-However, both too tight ($\sigma \lesssim 5\lambda$) or too wide ($\sigma \gtrsim 10\lambda$) channels can lead to significantly decreased field amplification at the reflector.
+However, both too tight ($\sigma_C \lesssim 5\lambda$) or too wide ($\sigma_C \gtrsim 10\lambda$) channels can lead to significantly decreased field amplification at the reflector.
+Consequently, it is non-trivial to find a parameter configuration such that the electrons are accelerated sufficiently while maintaining a strong laser field.

 Beyond the plasma channel structure, the reflected field amplitude can be further amplified by choosing a well-suited reflector geometry.
 Here we opt for a cone-shaped reflector with some opening angle $\alpha$.
 This focuses the incident laser pulse into an ever smaller cross-section, resulting in a significant increase in the field amplitude.
-Varying the opening angle, we find that the strongest $B_z$ is generated for an angle around $5^\circ$ (cf. Fig. \ref{fig:opening_angle}).
+Varying the opening angle, we find that the strongest $B_z$ is generated for an angle around $5^\circ$ for a reflector that is positioned at $150 \lambda$ (cf. Fig. \ref{fig:opening_angle}).
+For a diverging laser pulse, the optimal opening angle is dependent on the position of the reflector target, making the optimal choice of an opening angle non-trivial.